 You’ll need a tinder nest to start a fire with a battery and steel wool.
 Use dry plant material for the tinder nest.

-- Build your tinder nest out of dry grass, dried-out pine needles, moss, plant fiber or even cotton ball fire starters smeared with vaseline or petroleum jelly.
+- Build your tinder nest out of dry grass, dried-out pine needles, moss, plant fiber, a Uberleben Tinder Wick, or even cotton ball fire starters smeared with vaseline or petroleum jelly.

 - Grab a battery and some steel wool.
 Any battery will work but 9-volt batteries are likely to ignite the quickest.